 - farmers in each of the hundreds of villages throughout Andhra Pradesh will implement and test the new technologies in their own fields;

 - business models will be developed to support wide diffusion of the innovative solutions among the broader farming population.

 Israel’s Tel Aviv University is known for its advance research in ‘arid-zone agriculture’, an agricultural techniques for non-irrigated cultivation of crops, and ‘Dryland farming’, which is associated with drylands – dry areas characterized by a cool wet season followed by a warm dry season.

-Notably, of late, a lot is being in the field of agri-tech in India, as last week government of India’s policy think-tank NITI Aayog has partnered IBM to develop a crop yield prediction model using artificial intelligence (AI) to provide real time advisory to farmers in backward states of India.
+Notably, of late, a lot is being done in the field of agri-tech in India, as last week government of India’s policy think-tank NITI Aayog has partnered IBM to develop a crop yield prediction model using artificial intelligence (AI) to provide real time advisory to farmers in backward states of India.

 NITI Aayog has also tied up with Google to foster AI and Machine Learning ecosystem in India.